lets-blade/blade/README.md

 </dependency>
 ```

 Second.
-Configuration in the `web.xml` Blade core filter initialization and set your class, and you can also not configuration(using jetty start)
+Configuration in the `web.xml` Blade core filter initialization and set your class

 ```xml
 <filter>